rcsb/py-rcsbsearchapi/docs/query_construction.md

 - Multidimensional Facet
 - Filter Facet

-See example usage of each of these types of Faceted queries at [Faceted Query Examples](additional_examples.md#Faceted-Query-Examples).
+See example usage of each of these types of Faceted queries at [Faceted Query Examples](additional_examples.md#faceted-query-examples).

 ### Additional Request Options
-Other request options can also be added to queries through the request_options argument.
-To add additional request options, create a `RequestOption` object (e.g. `Facet`, `GroupBy`, `ReturnAllHits`) and pass it into the request_options argument as single object or list of `RequestOption`s.
+Other request options can also be added to queries through the `request_options` argument.
+To add additional request options, create a `RequestOption` object (e.g. `Facet`, `GroupBy`, `ReturnCounts`) and pass it into the request_options argument as single object or list of `RequestOption`s.

-List of `RequestOption`s
+List of available `RequestOption`s
 - `Facet`
 - `GroupBy`
 - `GroupByReturnType`